Brown County, Indiana: History

 People farmed but they depended on forest products for cash.
 Lumber was taken to Indianapolis, also tan bark, cross ties, hoop poles, and barrel staves.
 The trees were cut recklessly and this led to deep trouble.
-Since there was not enough farm land on the ridge tops and in the creek bottoms, trees were eliminated on the sides of hills.
+Since there was not enough farmland on the ridge tops and in the creek bottoms, trees were eliminated on the sides of hills.
 Wheat and other crops were planted, and erosion became a significant problem.
 By 1900, soil was so completely washed from hillsides and creek bottoms that crops could not be grown.
 Poverty was widespread and people began to leave the county in droves.
 Cabins all over the hills and valleys stood empty.
 In 1890, 10,308 people lived in Brown County.
 By 1930 only 5,168 remained.
 Not until 1980 did the population exceed the 1890 figure.

 In 1900, villages were still the centers of Brown County life.
 Travel by horseback, wagon, or carriage was exceedingly limited due to deeply rutted, rocky roads.
 There were people in remote areas who never made a trip to Nashville during their lives.
 Many a family's only contact with the outside world was a salesman's weekly visit with his horse and wagon.
 As a result, the pioneer way of life continued long after other counties had adopted a new pattern of living.

 In 1905 the Illinois Central Railroad built a line from Indianapolis to Effingham, Illinois.
 The line ran from Morgantown across the southwest corner of Jackson Township.
 Helmsburg was the main station.
 Two trains a day from Indianapolis, and two from Effingham, brought freight, mail, and passengers.
 Horse drawn hacks took people and wagons transported mail and freight from the station to Nashville.

 The first cars appeared in Nashville in 1913.
 Their use was strictly limited because of the poor roads and because of the widespread belief, peculiar to Brown County, that cars were both autonomous and maleficent.
 By necessity as the number of cars increased, county roads were gradually improved.
-By 1934 State Road 135 north from Nashville to Morgantown had been built and in that year was hardsurfaced.
+By 1934 State Road 135 north from Nashville to Morgantown had been built and in that year was hard surfaced.
 State Road 46 between Bloomington and Nashville was worked on extensively until it was considered one of the best gravel roads in the state.
 Some years later it was hard surfaced.